Rosuav/StilleBot/commands/addcmd.md

 # !addcmd: Add an echo command for this channel

-Available to: mods only
+Available to: all users

-Part of manageable feature: commands

 Usage: `!addcmd !newcommandname text-to-echo`

 If the command already exists as an echo command, it will be updated.
-If it exists as a global command, the channel-specific echo command will shadow it (meaning that the global command cannot be accessed in this channel).
-Please do not shoot yourself in the foot :)

 Echo commands themselves are available to everyone in the channel, and simply display the text they have been given.
 The marker `%s` will be replaced with